seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 How confident their strength and number makes them!--
 Now, Audley, sound those silver wings of thine,
 And let those milk white messengers of time
-Shew thy times learning in this dangerous time.
+Show thy times learning in this dangerous time.
 Thyself art bruis'd and bit with many broils,
 And stratagems forepast with iron pens
 Are texted in thine honorable face;